Replacing a Lost CDL in Massachusetts

 - Visit your local RMV office with your paperwork and the applicable fee.

 An RMV agent will then help you receive your new Massachusetts CDL.

 Outstanding MA CDL Obligations

-The questionnaire will inform you if you have any outstanding obligations and provide you a list of:
+The questionnaire will inform you if you have any outstanding obligations and:

 - Provide you a list of those obligations.

 - Instruct you on how to resolve them.